A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If you don’t have access to an employer-sponsored plan, Medicare, or Medicaid, you’ll be purchasing your coverage in the individual/family market.

-Nearly everywhere in the country, HSA-qualified HDHPs are for sale in the exchange, and are also available for purchase directly from health insurers (but if you’re eligible for a subsidy, make sure you shop in the exchange; you’ll forfeit your subsidy if you buy your plan outside the exchange).
+Nearly everywhere in the country, HSA-qualified HDHPs are for sale in the Marketplace/exchange, and are also available for purchase directly from health insurers (but if you’re eligible for a subsidy, make sure you shop in the Marketplace; you’ll forfeit your subsidy if you buy your plan outside the exchange).

-The open enrollment window for self-purchased health coverage runs from November 1 to January 15 in most states, although there are some states that have different deadlines.
-Outside of open enrollment, you’ll need a qualifying event in order to sign up for any major medical health plan, including HDHPs.
+The open enrollment window for self-purchased health coverage runs from November 1 to January 15 in most states, although some states have different deadlines.
+Outside of open enrollment, you’ll need a special enrollment period to sign up for any major medical health plan, including HDHPs.

 If your employer offers an HDHP, you can enroll in that option during your employer’s open enrollment period, or during a special enrollment period triggered by a qualifying life event.

 Opening an HSA allows you to pay lower federal income taxes by making tax-free deposits into your account each year.
-For 2023, the HSA contribution limit is $3,850 if your HDHP covers just yourself, and $7,750 if you have family HDHP coverage.
-If you’re covered under an HDHP in 2023 (even if it’s just in December), you’ll have until April 15, 2024 to make HSA contributions for 2023.
+For 2024, the HSA contribution limit is $4,150 if your HDHP covers just yourself, and $8,300 if you have family HDHP coverage.1 If you’re covered under an HDHP in 2024 (even if it’s just in December), you’ll have until April 15, 2025 to make HSA contributions for 2024.

 Most states — all but California and New Jersey — also offer tax breaks on funds deposited in these accounts (some states have no income tax, so HSA contributions would only affect federal taxes in those states, and some states do tax HSA earnings, but not contributions).